Aerope: Similarities with Auge and Danae

-The stories told about Aerope, share elements with those told about Auge and Danae.
-These elements include, foretold killings, sexual impurity by daughters, and their subsequent punishment by their fathers, by being cast into the sea, or given away to be sold overseas.
+Stories of Aerope share key elements with those of Auge and Danae.
+These elements include prophesies of death, daughters' sexual impurity, and punishment by their fathers by either being cast into the sea or given away to be sold overseas.

 Auge was the daughter of Aleus, king of Tegea, and the mother of the hero Telephus.
-According to one version of the story, Aleus had received an oracle that his sons would be killed by the son of Auge, so Aleus made Auge a priestess of Athena, requiring her to remain a virgin on pain of death.
+According to one version of the story, Aleus had received a prophesy that his sons would be killed by the son of Auge.
+In response, Aleus made Auge a priestess of Athena, a role which required her to remain a virgin.
 Nevertheless, she became pregnant by Heracles.
-Then, by various accounts, she was either cast into the sea, or given to Nauplius to be either drowned or sold overseas, however in all these accounts she ended up in Mysia as the wife of King Teuthras.
+Then, by various accounts, she was either cast into the sea or given to Nauplius to be either drowned or sold overseas.
+However, regardless of the telling, she ends up in Mysia as the wife of King Teuthras.

 Danae was the daughter of Acrisius, king of Argos, and the mother of the hero Perseus.
 An oracle told Acrisius that he would be killed by the son of Danae, so he locked her away.
-Nevertheless, Danae became pregnant, by Zeus according to most accounts, and was cast into the sea by her father, but survived through the intercession of Zeus.
+Nevertheless, Danae became pregnant by Zeus and gave birth to their son Perseus.
+In response, Acrisius locked her and her son in a wooden chest and cast it into the sea, hoping to kill them without invoking the wrath of the gods.
+They survived through Zeus and Poseidon's intervention, and washed up on the shores of Seriphos.